 In California, e-bikes are essentially treated as bicycles under the California Vehicle Code.
 Electric bike riders are exempt from many of the laws that apply to cars and motorcycles.

-Have you or a loved one been hit by a car or truck while riding an electric bike?
+Have you or a loved one been injured in an accident involving an e-bike?
 Contact the Santa Monica bike accident attorneys at McGee, Lerer & Associates for a free consultation today.